 Before the comprehensive social reforms of Atatürk, there was no Turkish initiative to produce a geological map of the country, because there were no geologists.
 Some geology had been taught in the Imperial School of Engineers (the present Istanbul Technical University), but only as part of the civil engineering curriculum.
 The attempt to establish a geological institute in the Darülfünun (now University of Istanbul) was frustrated by World War I. Consequently, with a single exception, geological maps of Turkey had been produced by foreign scientists, who mostly came as travelers or explorers.
 One of the first geological maps in the world was that by Guillaume-Antoine Olivier of the surroundings of Istanbul.
 Later a succession of foreign scientists produced maps of ever increasing quality and scope.
 It is remarkable that it did not occur to the Ottoman administration to found a geological survey.
 Even after the foundation of the Republic in 1923, a geological survey could only be established in 1935 in Ankara.
 Before that the increased mapping activity was undertaken by the professors of the University of Istanbul and the Engineering School.
 Transplanting science into a society with no scientific tradition has proved very difficult in Turkey, notwithstanding its centuries-old proximity to Europe.

-Registration will open in the autumn of 2019.
+Registration will open in December 2019.

 Questions regarding the symposium can be directed to: